iamhyc/MyBlogHelper/README.md

 ### Installation

 1. have your own github page repo;
-2. clone/download this repo, and unarchieve any where you like;
+2. clone/download this repo, and unarchieve anywhere you like;
-3. run  in `batch/init-ws.bat`;
+3. run `batch/init-ws.bat`;
 4. modify the personal information in `_config.yml`;
-5. personalize your blog style in `website`, and run `batch/run-server` to see how it works;
+5. personalize your blog theme in `website`, and run `batch/run-server.bat` to see how it works;
-6. run `batch/auto-publish` to publish your website online.
+6. run `batch/auto-publish.bat` to publish your website online.

 ### Funcitons